Learning to Simulate Tree-Branch Dynamics for Manipulation: Experiments and Results

 \subsection{Hardware Experiments}

 Here, we perform real-world experiments and capture multiple pairs of force-deformation trajectories using the two setups described in section \ref{real-to-sim}.
-A single ground-truth observation from the olive tree experiment is shown in Fig. \ref{fig:kinova_ground_truth}.
-The converged NNSVGD particles and the corresponding deformation trajectory samples are used to construct a trajectory distribution $p(\tau_{sim} | \theta^{*})$ and a 95\% confidence interval for each time-step, shown in Fig. \ref{fig:predicted_ci} and Fig. \ref{fig:predicted_width}.
+The converged NNSVGD particles and the corresponding deformation trajectory samples are used to construct a trajectory distribution $p(\tau_{sim} | \theta^{*})$ and the 95\% CI for each time-step, shown in Fig. \ref{fig:predicted_ci}.
+The CI attributes are tabulated in Table. \ref{table:real_ci_metrics_table}.

 The results show that despite the heteroschedastic noise in the ground truth, our model is able to predict the deformation quite well.
-Across the three synthetic tree trajectories, on an average, 95.6\% of true points are contained within the 95\% confidence interval, and the average width of the interval is 3.3cm.
-Similarly, for the real tree, 92.6\% of true points lie within the interval and the average interval width is 5.4cm.
-We deem both set of metrics as acceptable for a majority of practical applications discussed earlier.
+For instance, across the three farm tree trajectories, on average, 93.0\% of true points lie within the 95\% confidence interval and the average interval width is 6.6cm.
+We deem such metrics as acceptable for a majority of practical applications discussed earlier.
 Remarkably, these high quality real-world predictions are obtained by using as little as three training trajectories.
 However, from the real-world branch behaviour, we observed that our approach works the best for deformation in regions that are closer to the horizontal ($+45^{\degree}$ to $-45^{\degree}$ from the ground axis).
 Given the force is applied along the gravity axis, this corresponds to a region where its normal component significantly outweighs the sheer.
 Therefore, the proposed method could be improved by using the branch angles captured through perception to apply normal forces to the branch instead, or alternatively, by representing a single real branch with multiple links to increase pliability, both of which we leave aside for future consideration.